Sergeant Robert Aubrey Campbell

 SECOND WOUNDING – OCTOBER 1917

-The tempo of operations through September into early October was relentless, and Alec was again exposed to the hazards of the frontline.
-On 4 October 1917, he was wounded in action for a second time.
 This injury was far more severe- a gunshot wound to his right thigh and abdomen.
 He was sent immediately to the 17th Casualty Clearing Station, and by 7 October he had been classified as dangerously ill, a status reserved only for those whose lives were in imminent danger.

 From the CCS he was transferred to the 53rd General Hospital, where he received further treatment.
 Despite the seriousness of his condition, records show that on 10 October 1917 he was admitted to the 2nd Australian Field Ambulance—a sign that he had stabilised enough to be moved within the medical system, and that the immediate danger to his life had eased.

-By October 1917 Alec’s health had begun to fail after the unrelenting strain of service in France.
+By October 1917 Robert’s health had begun to fail after the unrelenting strain of service in France.
 On 12 October 1917 he was formally struck off the strength of his unit at Boulogne and placed on the lists for evacuation to England.
 Two days later he crossed the Channel, arriving to the relative quiet of the depot system and being sent immediately for medical treatment.
 On 13 October he was admitted to Kitchener Military Hospital at Brighton, the large and well-organised facility that received many AIF men suffering from illnesses contracted on the Western Front.
 His records simply note him as “sick,” a broad term commonly used when the exact diagnosis was not recorded on the casualty form.

-Alec remained in the medical and administrative system in England for the remainder of the year, transferred between depots and hospitals as his condition slowly improved.
+Robert remained in the medical and administrative system in England for the remainder of the year, transferred between depots and hospitals as his condition slowly improved.
 From Brighton he was moved north to the convalescent arrangements around Hampstead, and later to the Australian base at Sutton Veny, which was rapidly becoming one of the major administrative centres for the AIF in Britain.
 Here he continued to recover strength while awaiting instructions about his future posting.

 AWARDED DISTINGUISHED CONDUCT MEDAL

-It was during this period in England that Alec received the news that would mark the high point of his military service.
+It was during this period in England that Robert received the news that would mark the high point of his military service.
 In early January 1918 his name appeared in the New Year Honours list, and on 14 January 1918 his records were officially updated to show that he had been awarded the Distinguished Conduct Medal.
 There is no indication of when the event occurred which resulted in this medal but it must have been in late September or early October as he received it as a Sergeant

 “With reference to the announcement of the award of the Distinguished Conduct Medal in the Honours Supplement to the London Gazette, dated 1st January 1918, the following are the acts of gallantry for which the decoration has been awarded: -